thexcomrade/Love-Chronicles/README.md

 You can edit `HER_NAME`, `YOUR_NAME`, `ANNIVERSARY_DATE`, `LOVE_LETTER` , `REASONS` in `app.py` and your images to make it your own.

 # 📄 License
-This project is open-source and free to use.
+This project was lovingly crafted by me.
+It's open-source and free to use You're welcome to share, remix, and build upon it — just don’t forget to spread love 💕 and give credit where it’s due.

-Spread love 💕
+Made with ❤️ by thexcomrade